barr-israel/barrcodes/content/posts/aoc2024/day24/index.md

 I created a "memory" array for all the intermediary values, these have 3 states: `true`, `false`, and not yet evaluated, which means the gate that writes to them needs to be evaluated.
-So each line that represent a gate is parsed into it's 4 components, and gets added to the array at the location of the target operand, to be evaluated later.
+So each line that represent a gate is parsed into its 4 components, and gets added to the array at the location of the target operand, to be evaluated later.
 It is important to be able to replace the gates in the array with a concrete boolean value because the same value could be read multiple times, and without storing the result, I would need to reevaluate the gate.

 ```rust